 University of Georgia Cooperative Extension is working hard for its constituents.
 The following are examples of Extension’s impact in the county over the past year.

-Free nutrition education is offered weekly to Macon-Bibb County parents with limited resources.
-The University of Georgia Extension Expanded Food and Nutrition Education Program (EFNEP) provided nutrition education using the Food Talk curriculum to 277 EFNEP participants, indirectly reaching 1,007 family members.
-Staff taught parents how to reduce the risk of foodborne illnesses, improve diet quality and prepare nutritious recipes on a budget.
-Clients who completed the Food Talk educational series reported measurable improvements.
-This included 91 percent who reported eating more fruits and vegetables, 77 percent who reported increasing their understanding of food safety, and 66 percent who reported comparing food prices while grocery shopping as a result of this program.
+Free nutrition education is offered to Macon-Bibb County residents who care for youth and have limited resources.
+The University of Georgia Extension Expanded Food and Nutrition Education Program (EFNEP) provided a series of nutrition education using the Food Talk curriculum.
+In spite of the pandemic, over 400 classes were provided virtually and served 400 youth and adult MBC residents.
+Educators taught parents and teens how to reduce the risk of foodborne illnesses, improve diet quality, and prepare nutritious recipes on budget.
+Clients completing the program reported improvements, including 91% who reported eating more fruits and vegetables, 80% who increased their understanding of food safety, and 97% who improved their diet quality.

 Bibb County 4-H offers a variety of information and life experiences to the youth of our community.
 While this year presented challenges to our traditional programming, Bibb County 4-H worked hard to continue “making the best better” even during the pandemic.
 Throughout the summer, youth participated in STEM boxed activity programs which provided a break from screen time during the quarantine.
 Face-to-face club meetings resumed in some Bibb schools in August.
 Sixth graders learned about earth science each month, seventh grade participated in Project WILD and eighth graders prepared for their future by learning important life skills.
 Outside of school students were encouraged to get involved in different special interest club such as: Cotton Boll and Consumer Judging, showing livestock, leadership and public speaking.